The M.R. Smith Bakery

 Mr. Smith also expanded his clientele to include Fiji and Australia as well as the Northwest Territories.
 His dog biscuits fed the pets of Victoria as well as the sled dogs in the Klondike!
 The sealing fleet accounted for a considerable business in the 1880’s.
 He maintained a delivery force of 14 wagons and horses and took orders for places as “far away” as Esquimalt and Work Point.

-Because he was able to carry out all his business from the Fort Street Bakery, Mr. Smith built a larger biscuit factory at 91 Niagara Street with more machinery and more ovens.
-This 3 storey building with a basement had the most up-to-date machinery available, including an elevator.
+This 3 story building with a basement had the most up-to-date machinery available, including an elevator.
 Mr. Smith proclaimed that his factory to be the largest north of Portland with 35 employees.

-Moses brought a property in 1890 at 140 Dallas Road and built a fine residence for his family that he called “Seaview”.
+Moses brought a property in 1890 at 140 Dallas Road and built a home for his family that he called “Seaview”.
 There were also barns and stables for their horses.
-It was later turned into apartments and then torn down.

-When Moses Rowe Smith died on January 24, 1896, his sons, Hamilton and Garrett, took over the business.
+When Moses Rowe Smith died on January 24, 1896, his sons took over the business.
 They added a confectionary plant, and in 1906, turned the firm into a limited company.
 At that time the company employed 26 women, 21 men and 5 boys and the annual payroll was $24,500.00.

 Credits and References